mxzhang97/mxzhang97.github.io/_posts/2025-9-5-Quad_Project.md

 ### Robustness to Observation Noise (Ball State)

 Finally, we perform a baseline analysis to understand the control policy's inherent robustness to noisy observations.
 In a 2real deployment context, the `ball_state` provided to the control policy will have noise from a variety of sources (measurement noise/error, sensor fusion/post-processing approximations).
 To better understand the policy's response to noisy observations, we run our 0.5 action scale skill-balanced control policy through the same evaluation framework as above, with added uniform noise directly injected into the `(ball_pos_b, ball_vel_b)` observations.
 We present the results here for noise levels of 0.0, +/- 0.25 (m, m/s), +/- 0.5 (m, m/s).
 Interestingly, while the performance metric undoubtedly deteriorates as noise gets noisier :), the control policy still exhibits a satisfactory level of "intelligence" in its attempts.
-The failures are generally caused by the inability to pinpoint an exact intercept position/the suboptimal path taken due to pertubations in the observed `ball_state` throughout the attempt.
+The failures are generally caused by the inability to pinpoint an exact intercept position/the suboptimal path taken due to perturbations in the observed `ball_state` throughout the attempt.

 <figure style="text-align: center;">
   <img src="{{ site.baseurl }}/images/action_scale_0.5_robustness_scatter.png" alt="Curriculum Progression Scatter Plot">